Hacker0x01/docs.hackerone.com/docs/hackers/report-actions.md

 ### Request Public Disclosure
 You can also request public disclosure for your closed reports by selecting **Request public disclosure**.
 The option is available in your action picker once the report has been closed.

-If the program requests you for public disclosure, you'll have te option to **Disclose publicly** as well.
+If the program requests you for public disclosure, you'll have the option to **Disclose publicly** as well.